The 20 Best Congenital Myasthenic Syndrome Doctors Near Me in Pennsylvania, US

 English

-Sunil Naik is a Pediatrics specialist and a Neurologist in Hershey, Pennsylvania.
+Sunil Naik is a Pediatric Neurologist practicing medicine in Hershey, Pennsylvania.
 Dr. Naik is rated as an Experienced provider by MediFind in the treatment of Congenital Myasthenic Syndrome.
-His top areas of expertise are Seizures, Generalized Tonic-Clonic Seizure, Epilepsy, Genetic Epilepsy with Febrile Seizures Plus (GEFS+), and Deep Brain Stimulation.
+He is also highly rated in 4 other conditions, according to our data.
+His clinical expertise encompasses Seizures, Generalized Tonic-Clonic Seizure, Lennox-Gastaut Syndrome (LGS), Epilepsy, and Deep Brain Stimulation.

 Experienced in Congenital Myasthenic Syndrome